 After greeting the bridesmaids, I could tell Stefi was getting excited to see her groom.
 Lots of giggles and hugs as everyone watched this beautiful girl wait for her special moment.

-Bride and groom finally got to see each other, and give a few quick hugs before going over a some last minute details with the priest and having a prayer together.
+The bride and groom finally got to see each other, and give a few quick hugs before going over some last-minute details with the priest and having prayer together.

 She beamed as she came down the aisle of the old church on her father's arm, surrounded by a mass of friends and family.

 This was my first catholic ceremony, and it was performed in Spanish, so I didn't know much about what was going on!
 But it was beautiful and sacred, just like Stefi wanted.

 When I say the venue was perfect, I really do mean it.
 I stood there and thought about how many generations of church members had worshipped and prayed and celebrated inside those ancient walls and was astounded.
 It was simply gorgeous.